dmz44/Robotics_Assignment_1/README.md

     ros2 launch turtlebot3_manipulation_gazebo gazebo.launch.py

  **[Remote PC]** Open another Docker shell on Remote PC.
 Launch the navigation file using the following command.
 Note that you are referring to map.yaml file created in the previous step for SLAM.
+This would launch a GUI program called Rviz along with the Gazebo Simulation Window.

     ros2 launch turtlebot3_manipulation_navigation2 navigation2.launch.py map_yaml_file:=$HOME/map.yaml